Corporate Governance

 • Items related to property and assets

-(2) Audit & Supervisory Board Member, Audit & Supervisory Board
+2. Audit & Supervisory Board member, Audit & Supervisory Board

-Number of meetings held in FY2022: 13
+Number of meetings held in FY2025: 14

-The Audit & Supervisory Board consists of two standing Audit & Supervisory Board members and two outside Audit & Supervisory Board members, and the lead standing Audit & Supervisory Board member serves as Chair of the Audit & Supervisory Board.
+The Audit & Supervisory Board consists of two standing Audit & Supervisory Board members and three outside Audit & Supervisory Board members, and the lead standing member serves as Chair of the Audit & Supervisory Board.

 The main items discussed by the Audit & Supervisory Board include the selection of standing Audit & Supervisory Board members, audit policy and audit implementation plans, status of development and operation of internal control system, appropriateness of audit method performed by accounting auditors and the results thereof, and the preparation of audit reports.